john-sprague/portfolio-john-sprague/system-design/flashcard-sets/db-review.md

 ### **🃏 Flashcard 4**
 **Q:** What is the rule of **3NF (Third Normal Form)?**
-**A:** No transitive dependencies—non-key columns should depend only on the primary key.
+**A:** No transitive dependencies - No non-key column should depend on another non-key column

 ### **🃏 Flashcard 5**
 **Q:** Why is too much normalization sometimes a problem?